teambit/docs/docs/workflows.md

 - Modify the code.
 - Tag and export the component.
 Components that depend on the changed components also get a new version.

 For the time being, Bit does not have a PR-like flow to suggest changes to the component.
-There are a few options on how to bypass this change:
+You can bypass this limitation by:

-- Build a separate collection for staged components.
+- Building a separate collection for staged components.
 Component consumers can suggest changes to components in this collection.
 The shared library maintainers will merge the changes from the staging collection into the components on their local workspace, review the difference, and reject or submit them back to the primary collection.
-- Make the changes in the local workspace and generate a patch file with the changes or manually perform the adjustment and submit it to the shared library's repository.
+- Making the changes in the local workspace and generate a patch file with the changes or manually perform the adjustment and submit it to the shared library's repository.

 > We are aware that this is a sub-optimal flow, and we are working on a new feature of supporting changes to components.

 ### Versioning Components

-There are two main options on managing versions for shared libraries:
+The two main options on managing versions for shared libraries are:

 - Retain all components on a single release.
 The version is updated if any component changed.
 - Version each component individually, and only update when a component changed.
 Semver standards can be used to denote the type of the change made (fix, feature or breaking change)